Get

 When Is Dog Diarrhea an Emergency?
 4 Situations (Vet Answer)

-Diarrhea in dogs is very common and can occur for various reasons, typically being food related, but not always.
+Diarrhea in dogs is very common and can occur for various reasons, typically being food-related, but not always.
 But when is diarrhea in dogs an emergency?

-If your dog presents these signs, take them to the vet as soon as possible because they risk dehydrating, and dehydration can lead to serious consequences if not treated in time.
-Diarrhea is especially concerning in puppies and senior dogs since the risk of deteriorating is higher to them.
+Diarrhea is especially concerning in puppies and senior dogs since the risk of deteriorating is higher for them.
 Moreover, diarrhea is always more worrying in dogs with underlying health problems, such as those with diabetes, chronic kidney disease, or cancer.

 When Does Diarrhea in Dogs Become a Medical Emergency?